Last updated: Tuesday, April 29, 5:50 p.m., EDT

 - How will students be screened to return to campus after the distance learning period?

-It is with great concern for the health and wellness of our community that we have made the decision to cancel various events, including admitted student events, the upper school concert and second grade play, through April 14.
+It is with great concern for the health and wellness of our community that we have made the decision to cancel all on campus events for the remainder of the academic year.
 We are disappointed that we are unable to offer these programs; however, social distancing and avoidance of unnecessary travel are important in the context of this global health crisis.
-As such, canceling is a proactive measure that supports the well-being of all those in our community.
-We will continue to monitor other upcoming events and update the community on our plans for implementation or cancellation.
-Please note: The Admission Office plans to conduct interviews with prospective students via Skype or Zoom during this time.
+Please note: The Admission Office plans to conduct interviews with prospective students via Skype and information sessions for students and parents through Zoom during this time.

 Terry Shields: any boarding related questions